 Create an interactive lesson plan

-Social Studies: Create a game of Picture This for your classroom to help remember the order our Presidents served office.
+Social Studies: Create a game for your classroom to help remember the order our Presidents served office.
 When a student reveals a correct card match, they will then be prompted to match the caption to the image.
-A Presidential game of Picture This would help a student recognize the face of Ronald Reagan and take memorization a step further by adding captions that recall his name and dates he served.
+A Presidential game would help a student recognize the face of Ronald Reagan and take memorization a step further by adding captions that recall his name and dates he served.
 For older students who may already know the names, create a game that matches the famous quote to the president to help remember the impact they made in office.

 Language Arts: Create a game for your classroom to help remember vocabulary words.
 When a correct word match is revealed, they will then be prompted to identify the correct meaning of the word through the caption.
 For higher levels of education, Picture This Game can be a great way to learn vocabulary for international studies.
 When revealing a correct card match of the phrase “está a mi derecha”, the students would then have to remember the translation “to my right”.

 Science: Create a game for your classroom to help remember the types of clouds your class is learning.
 When a student reveals matching images of cumulus clouds, they will then be prompted to guess the caption as to what type of precipitation that cloud produces.
 Or, take elements of the Periodic Table.
 When (Na) and (Cl) are combined, what chemical reaction do these make?
 Table salt is a correct caption!